The Catechism in a Year (with Fr. Mike Schmitz)

 A day-by-day walk through the transformative beliefs and teachings of the Catholic Church.

-We found 10 episodes of The Catechism in a Year (with Fr.
+Displaying Episode 1 - 10 of 269 in total of The Catechism in a Year (with Fr.
 Mike Schmitz) with the tag “catechism in a year”.

 -